 Proposal Vote Requirement Proposal 1: Election of Trustees A plurality of the votes cast for the election of each trustee nominee.
 The seven nominees who receive the most votes will be elected.
 Proposal 2: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation The affirmative vote of a majority of the votes cast at the Annual Meeting.
-Voting for Proposal 2 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Directors or the Compensation Committee.
-Proposal 3: An Advisory (Non-Binding) Vote on the Frequency of Future Advisory "Say on Pay" Votes A plurality of the votes cast for a frequency option (one, two or three years).
-Voting for Proposal 3 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Directors or the Compensation Committee.
-Proposal 4: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2019 The affirmative vote of a majority of the votes cast on this matter.
+Voting for Proposal 2 is being conducted on an advisory basis and, therefore, the voting results will not be binding on the Company, the Board of Trustees or the Compensation Committee.
+Proposal 3: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2020 The affirmative vote of a majority of the votes cast on this matter.

-Q. How are abstentions and broker non-votes treated?
+O. How are abstentions and broker non-votes treated?

-A. As discussed above, a "broker non-vote" occurs when a bank, broker or other holder of record holding Common Shares for a beneficial owner does not vote on a particular proposal because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
+A. As discussed above, a "broker non-vote" occurs when a bank, broker, or other holder of record holding Common Shares for a beneficial owner does not vote on a particular proposal because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
 Abstentions and broker non-votes will be treated as follows:

 Proposal Treatment of Abstentions and Broker Non-Votes Proposal 1: Election of Trustees Abstentions and Common Shares not represented at the Annual Meeting will have no effect on the election of trustees.
 Brokers are not entitled to vote on trustee elections and thus broker non-votes are not treated as votes cast and will have no effect on the election of trustees.
-Proposal 2: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation Abstentions, broker non-votes and Common Shares not otherwise represented at the meeting are not treated as votes cast and will have no effect on the outcome of this proposal Proposal 3: An Advisory (Non-Binding) Vote on the Frequency of Future Advisory "Say on Pay" Votes Abstentions, broker non-votes and Common Shares not otherwise represented at the meeting are not treated as votes cast and will have no effect on the outcome of this proposal Proposal 4: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2019 Pursuant to Maryland law, abstentions and broker non-votes are not included in the determination of the Common Shares voting on such matters, but are counted for quorum purposes.
-Because this is considered a routine matter under NYSE rules, broker non- votes will not arise in connection with, and thus will have no effect on, this proposal.
+Proposal 2: An Advisory (Non-Binding) "Say on Pay" Vote to Approve Executive Compensation Abstentions, broker non-votes and Common Shares not otherwise represented at the Annual Meeting are not treated as votes cast and will have no effect on the outcome of this proposal.
+Proposal 3: Ratification of Appointment of Our Independent Registered Public Accounting Firm for 2020 Pursuant to Maryland law, abstentions and broker non-votes are not included in the determination of the Common Shares voting on such matters, but are counted for quorum purposes.
+Because this is considered a routine matter under NYSE rules, broker non-votes will not arise in connection with, and thus will have no effect on, this proposal.